 The 2024 James River Treasure Hunt!

 The author has hidden a treasure somewhere along the James River within Richmond’s city limits.
 Finding it requires no digging, no climbing, no boating, no swimming or wading, and no moving of objects.
 The treasure is smaller than a pawpaw fruit, lighter than an osprey feather, and played a compelling role in a movie that transformed an entire industry.
-Beginning March 1, 2024, a new video clue is revealed every 10 days or so on the YouTube channel, James River Lovers.
-AND RICHMOND'S WTVR-TV WILL REVEAL EACH CLUE A DAY OR TWO EARLIER VIA ITS SOCIAL MEDIA.
+Beginning March 1, 2024, a new video clue is revealed every 10 days or so on our Facebook page, James River Lovers.
 Each clue references a specific page in the book, The James River in Richmond – Your NEW Guide to Enjoying America’s Best Urban Waterway.

 The 2023 James River Treasure, a gold U.S. half-dime from the 1800s, was found in December 2023 by Lucus Soulas (left) and Gabe Thornton.